philipwindeyer/data-search-code-challenge/README.md

 You can also experiment via IRB (with lib resources loaded) if needed.

+## To-do

+- [ ] Implement integreation specs to test console input (troublesome to unit test IO with tty-prompt)

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).